milesj/rut/README.md

 RENDERER

-- [ ] Render a component, including hooks, lifecycles, context, and more.
+- [x] Render a component, including hooks, lifecycles, context, refs, and more.
 - [x] Re-render the component without prop changes.
 - [x] Re-render the component with updated props.
 - [x] Unmount the component.
 - [x] Query elements by name/type.
-- [ ] Debug JSX output of the React tree.
+- [x] Debug JSX output of the React tree.
 - [ ] Handle dives/HOCs in a clean way.
 - [ ] Test rendering to the DOM???